ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 | 1.2.2 | 04/2022 | Delete Search on time-out |
 | 2.0.0 | 02/2022 | Real time update to the Offense Summary |

-For customers upgrading from a pervious release, the app.config file must be manually edited to add labels to each server configuration and add api permissions edit_all_incidents_fields
+For customers upgrading from a pervious release, the app.config file must be manually edited to add labels to each server configuration.
----

 ## Overview
 <!--